An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Baffle Installation

 The PCBs were attached to the baffle in the clean room at IFAE, and the ready-to-install instrumented baffle was bolted to an aluminum transporting box.
 This box was filled with nitrogen gas with an over-pressure of 0.6~bar to preserve the baffle in a non-reactive atmosphere.
 The supports in the box incorporate springs to isolate the baffle from possible external disturbances during its transportation to the EGO site.
 Two spare PCBs, and the support shown in Fig.~\ref{fig:baffleMold}, which had been cleaned in an ultrasonic bath with a solution of citranox at 10\% during ten minutes, rinsed with deionised water and dried during 48 hours at 100$^{\,\circ}$C, were sealed inside antistatic bags and also shipped to EGO.
-Figure~\ref{fig:newBaffleBefore}~(top) shows the transportation box with the baffle inside at its arrival to EGO, and figure ~\ref{fig:newBaffleBefore}~(bottom) the baffle inside the box, ready for installation.
+Figure~\ref{fig:newBaffleBefore}~(top) shows the transportation box with the baffle inside at its arrival to EGO, and figure ~\ref{fig:newBaffleBefore}~(bottom) shows the baffle inside the box, ready for installation.

 Once at EGO, the baffle was removed from the box and attached to the support.
 This operation took place in the clean room.
-After checking its correct functioning, the two half-baffles were protected inside sealed bags and moved to the IMC tower.
+After checking its correct functioning, the two half-baffles were protected inside sealed bags and moved to the IMC end mirror cavity.

-The replacement of the old baffle by the instrumented one was a delicate operation that took place inside the IMC tower in April 2021.
-On Saturday $24^{\rm th}$, the local controls of the IMC suspensions were opened and the superattenuator control left in DC position to allow the venting of the tower, which proceeded during the weekend.
-On Monday $26^{\rm th}$, the IMC tower was opened and cleaned, the marionette was fixed to the safety frame, and the payload reference mass was clamped to the custom cradle.
+The replacement of the old baffle by the instrumented one was a delicate operation that took place inside the IMC end mirror cavity in April~2021.
+On Saturday, April~24, the local controls of the IMC suspensions were opened and the superattenuator control was left in the DC position to allow the venting of the IMC end mirror cavity, which proceeded during the weekend.
+On Monday, April~26, the IMC end mirror cavity was opened and cleaned, the marionette was fixed to the safety frame, and the payload reference mass was clamped to the custom cradle.
 Finally, the old baffle was dismounted.
 Figure~\ref{fig:baffleSupport} shows the payload before and after removing the old baffle.
 The same supporting structure was used to attach the instrumented baffle.